Adamsmith6300/WaveEditor/README.md

   1. Download or clone the project.
   2. Open the project solution file in Visual Studio
   3. Set x86 as your active solution platform
   4. Build and run the program
+  Note: If you get any errors relating to windows not being able to find the dll, open the CWaveAPI project solution in Visual studio and resolve all dependency issues that may come up.

 ## Features